-There are no proposed changes to the hydrologic regime of the Weber River resulting from the continued operation of the Project; current minimum stream flows, in place for over the last 50 years, are believed to be sufficient to provide benefit to the aquatic resources in the bypassed reach due to the robust nature of Project Area populations of both species of concern (BCT and bluehead sucker).
+There are no proposed changes to the hydrologic regime of the Weber River resulting from the continued operation of the Project; current minimum stream flows are believed to be sufficient to provide benefit to the aquatic resources in the bypassed reach due to the robust nature of Project Area populations of both species of concern (BCT and bluehead sucker).
 PacifiCorp will use the best available data from agencies and scientific literature to describe the range of potential impacts that climate change may have on flow rates in the Weber River in the license application.
-Additionally, flow will be monitored through the use of USGS gage (10136500) located just upstream of the Project Area, and water in the bypass reach and downstream of the powerhouse discharge will also be measured.